trumberger/monitoring-wiki/Team-Guidelines/Adding-PowerShell%2Dbased-tests-to-a-Release-Pipeline.md

 Building tests has the following steps:

 Test creation:
 - Create PowerShell scripts to set up/start your tests.
-Use TestRunId (see below) to inject a unique value into your test data.
+Use $(Release.ReleaseId) (see below) to inject a unique* value into your test data.
 - Create PowerShell scripts to validate the results, using the Pester framework (see below)

+\* note this value is only unique for the release hence multiple executions of the same release will have the same Id.
+This is an unfortunate and unavoidable limitation at present - it's not possible to persist a truly unique value across stages of the release pipeline so we have to use a built-in value.

 Release Pipeline
-- Create a Guid Test Run ID
 - Run your custom PowerShell script(s) to set up your test(s)
 - Add a delay long enough for your tests to complete
 - Use the "ESS Monitoring: Run PowerShell-based test" task group to validate your results